itoyori/itoyori/docs/src/01_tutorial.md

 cache is exhausted (too much checked-out memory)
 ```

-To avoid this, checkout must be performed in a sufficiently coarse-grained manner.
+To avoid this, checkout requests must be decomposed into sufficiently small chunks, so that each chunk fits into the cache.
-For example, the merge operation should be parallelized to decompose checkout/checkin operations into smaller ones, and also to increase parallelism.
+Divide-and-conquer parallelization is often a good fit for this problem, as it effectively decomposes checkout/checkin operations into smaller ones and also increases parallelism.
 See Itoyori's [Cilksort example](https://github.com/itoyori/itoyori/blob/master/examples/cilksort.cpp) for a parallelized merge implementation.
-For more regular patterns, high-level parallel loops can be used as explained in the next section.
+For more regular parallel patterns, higher-order parallel patterns or parallel loops can be used as explained in the next section.

 ## Parallel Loops and Global Iterators

 When computing on an array that is much larger than each process's local cache, checkout calls have to be made in sufficiently small granularity.
-This results in the following complicated code to express a simple *for* loop:
+If manually written, the code to express a simple *for* loop would look like the following:
 ```cpp
 ityr::global_vector<int> v(/* ... */);
 /* ... */